disjunction/dispace/docs/gdd/gdd_prelude.md

 ## Summary

 '''Prelude''' is a training program for lander operators (pilots).
-Player plays the role of such an operator, trying to get his diploma as a certified interstellar lander operator.
+Player plays the role of such an operator, trying to get his diploma.

 The player controls a lander, looking like a tank, hovercraft or a buggy in a 2d environment with top-down perspective.